menglilin/Rate-limiting/README.md

 Then visit the website on http://127.0.0.1:3002/demo

-The unit testing : user could request 5 times in every 2minuts.
+The unit testing : a user could request 5 times in every 2minuts.
-The remaining time will be dispayed in the page when user reach the limitation.
+The remaining time will be displayed on the page when the user reaches the limitation.

     Rate limit exceeded.
 Try again in 117 seconds

-If you want to reset the rate limiting of the demo, please goto http://127.0.0.1:3002/reset And click the **reset** button.
+If you want to reset the rate-limiting of the demo, please go to http://127.0.0.1:3002/reset And click the **reset** button.
 Then this user could request 5 times again.
 This is the Reset Demo page, so the IP address is defined for localhost.

 ## Usage